MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Implement Sensitivity labels.md

 45. On the **New policy created** page, select **Done**.

-### task 3 - Edit a Sensitivtiy Label
+### Task 3 - Edit a Sensitivtiy Label

-As outlined in the instructions at the start of this lab, it is not possible to test the sensitivity label and label policy you created in the previous task immediately.
+As outlined in the instructions at the start of this lab, it isn't possible to immediately test the sensitivity label and label policy you created in the previous task.
 This is because it takes up to 24 hours for the new label policy to propagate through Microsoft 365 and for its label to become visible in applications like Microsoft Word and Outlook.

-Instead, in this exercise, we will modify a pre-existing sensitivity label to closely match the label we just created.
+Instead, in this task, you will modify a pre-existing sensitivity label to closely match the label you just created.
 By editing an existing label, we circumvent the 24-hour waiting period required for new labels to become active.
-This approach ensures immediate applicability and testing within the lab environment.

 1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as Holly Dickson.

 2. In your Edge browser, you should still have a tab open for the **Microsoft Purview** portal.
-If not, open a new tab and enter the following URL: https://compliance.microsoft.com.
+If not, open a new tab and enter the following URL: **https://compliance.microsoft.com**

-3. In the **Microsoft Purview** portal, if necessary, in the left-hand navigation pane, select **Information protection** and then select **Labels**.
+3. In the **Microsoft Purview** portal, select **Information protection** in the navigation pane and then select **Labels**.

-4. On the **Labels** page, expand the pre-existing sensitivity label **Highly Confidential** and then select **Project - Falcon**.
+4. On the **Labels** page, expand the pre-existing sensitivity label that's titled **Highly Confidential** and then select **Project - Falcon**.

 5. In the new **Project - Falcon** pane that appears, select **Edit label**.

-6. In the **Edit sensitivity label** wizard that appears, select **Next** until you reach the **Choose protection settings for labeled items** page .
+6. In the **Edit sensitivity label** wizard that appears, select **Next** until you reach the **Choose protection settings for labeled items** page.

 7. On the **Choose protection settings for labeled items** page, check the box next to **Apply or remove encryption** and then select **Next**.

 8. On the **Encryption** page, you will define who can access items that have this label applied.
 Select the **Remove encryption if the file or email or calendar event is encrypted** option and then select **Next**.

 9. Select **Next** until you reach the **Review your settings and finish** page, then select **Save label**.

 ### Task 4 – Assign a Sensitivity Label to a document

 After modifying the **Project - Falcon** sensitivity label, it's crucial to test its real-world application.
 You'll transition from your role as Holly Dickson to that of Alex Wilber.
 In this new role, you'll create a document and apply the recently adjusted **Project - Falcon** label to assess its functionality.
-This step is essential to verify that the sensitivity label is properly configured and fully operational, ensuring it meets the organization's security and compliance standards.
+This step is essential to verify that the sensitivity label is properly configured and fully operational, ensuring it meets Adatum's security and compliance standards.

 1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.